Antum Naqvi: Domestic career

-Naqvi was born in Brussels, Belgium.
-He was educated at The Hills Sports High School in Sydney.
-He is a qualified commercial pilot.
-He made his first-class debut for Mid West Rhinos in the Logan Cup against Eagles in January 2023.
+While Naqvi was living and playing cricket in Darwin in Australia, he was encouraged to play cricket in Zimbabwe by the former Zimbabwe international player Solomon Mire.
+He made his first-class cricket debut in Zimbabwe in January 2023, playing for Mid West Rhinos in the Logan Cup against Eagles.
 He scored 140 not out batting at number six, and took 4 for 22 in the first innings and another wicket and three catches in the second innings in an innings victory for Rhinos.
 In his second match a few days later he scored 103 in Mid West Rhinos' only innings, thus becoming the 21st person in the history of first-class cricket to score hundreds in his first two innings.
+In the final match of the competition, Naqvi made a third century and took five wickets.